pkpdapp-team/pkpdapp/README.md

 # PKPDApp

 PKPDApp is a web-based application to explore, analyse and model the pharmacokinetics and pharmacodynamics of chemical compounds.
-The app is currently under development, but we hope to release a beta-version soon.
+The app is currently under heavy development, however a preliminary version is being deployed with Heroku and can be found under https://pkpdapp.herokuapp.com/.

 ## Installation - development

+If you are interested in developing PKPDApp with us, or just run the app locally, you can clone the repository and follow the installation instructions below.

 1. Install sundials
     - Ubuntu-latest